COMPREDICT-GmbH/ai-sdk-php/README.md

 in your autoload path (using Composer’s `vendor/autoload.php` hook is recommended).

-Provide your credentials to the static configuration hook to prepare the API client for connecting to a store on the Bigcommerce platform:
+Provide your credentials to the static configuration hook to prepare the API client for connecting to a store on the COMPREDICT platform:

 ### Basic Auth
 ~~~php